 Multiple injections in the same area should be avoided because although the cortisone does reduce swelling and provide pain relief, it has also been shown to cause some damage to the tendons and joints after multiple injections in the same spot.

-Allergic reactions or side effects to the medications which are injected are rare.
+Allergic reactions or side effects to the corticosteroid medication which are injected are rare.
 Local reactions to the injection are slight and should be limited to local tenderness and perhaps some redness and swelling for the first day.
-The pain should not be more than that easily relived with aspirin or Panadol .
-Report any pain, redness or swelling in excess of that described above to your doctor immediately.
+The pain should not be more than that easily relieved with aspirin or Panadol.
+Report any pain, redness, or swelling in excess of that described above to your doctor immediately.
 Although extremely rare, infection is possible following a cortisone injection.

 4. SKIN COLOUR CHANGES

 More than just a painkiller: Cortisone is not just a painkiller.
-It is an anti-inflammatory, and as your condition improves you will notice a reduction in pain.
+It is an anti-inflammatory, and as your condition improves, you will notice a reduction in pain.
+As the cortisone injection decreases pain, it can also help relieve pain in the affected joint.